BA in Theatre and Film Practice

 - Playwriting - Radio or voice-over performance

-- Arts Administration - Facilitator - Speech and drama teaching - Community artist - Events/festival management
+- Arts Administration - Facilitator - Community artist - Events/festival management

-Progression Opportunities: On successful completion of this course, students who obtain a GPA of 50 or above as per institute guidelines are eligible to be considered for entry to a number of add-on Level 8 courses within the Department of Creative Media, Arts and Music:
+On successful completion of this course, students who obtain a GPA of 50 or above as per institute guidelines are eligible to be considered for entry to the BA (Honours) in Drama and Performance

 Six Grades at O6 or H7 in Leaving Certificate